Skip to Content

-Milford Sound and Doubtful Sound are both beautiful fiords that are located in New Zealand’s Fiordland National Park.
+Milford Sound and Doubtful Sound are both beautiful fiords located in New Zealand’s Fiordland National Park.
 Both spots offer visitors some of the best experiences in New Zealand with the backdrop of some pretty incredible scenery.

-But they differ in their accessibility, size, and popularity.
+However, they differ in their accessibility, size, and popularity.

 In a nutshell, Milford Sound is the better-known of the two.
 It offers visitors easy access to its natural wonders, thanks to its close proximity to the town of Te Anau.
 However, it can often be quite crowded with all the visitors looking to get the best views of the area.